daniilkorochansky/spawn/README.md

 If the repository is already on the server, Spawn will automatically detect it (provided Git is enabled in the settings)

 ### Build and Run Server
-1. Open the project.
+1. Open the root folder containing the server by selecting 'File' -> 'Open Server Folder...'
+(The server must contain the 'pawn.json' file generated via [SAMPCTL](https://github.com/Southclaws/sampctl))
-2. Build your server.
+2. Go to 'Build' -> 'Build Server' or click the corresponding button on the toolbar.
-3. Start the server.
+3. Start your server by going to 'Server' -> 'Run / Stop Server' or by clicking the corresponding button on the toolbar.
 4. Monitor output in the integrated console.

 You're ready to develop open.mp and SA-MP servers with Spawn.